 French Gender Score

 Since 2019, according to French law, each company in France with 50 or more employees must publish their Gender Score every year.
 This gender score reflects the practices the Company put in place to ensure Gender Equality.
-For 2019, the XL Catlin Services SE France Gender Score attained 91%.
+For 2020, the XL Catlin Services SE France Gender Score attained 91%.
 Please find below the detail of the results per indicator :

 At AXA XL, Inclusion & Diversity will continue to be a business imperative.
 In a fast-changing, ever-shifting global marketplace, I&D are essential elements of our business strategy.
 It’s about helping one another — and our business — to move forward and succeed.